 Mindful of how prizes had helped spur European aviation, the Aero Club

-of America and Scientific American magazine offered their own
+of America and Scientific American magazine partnered to offer their own

-They would award this trophy each year to recognize a significant
+This sculpture would be awarded each year to recognize a significant

-achievement in aviation.
+achievement in aviation, they announced.
 When they unveiled the prize in 1907, the Aero

 Club announced that they would award it for the first time to the first